ElektraInitiative/libelektra/doc/tutorials/cmerge.md

 `kdb cmerge [OPTIONS] our their base result`

 `our`, `their` and `base` represent the three keys that are used in a three-way merge.
-Compared to the `diff3` tool, this would be the three files MYFILE (our), OLDFILE (base) and YOURFILE (their) that are the required for it.
-The result off the three-way merge will be stored in `result`.
+As in the `diff3` tool, required are the three files MYFILE (our), OLDFILE (base) and YOURFILE (their) The result off the three-way merge will be stored in `result`.

 For configuration files in the context of package upgrades: